sebastianfeldmann/composer-plugin/README.md

 - reading version from non php/code files work
 - detecting the installed version via composer works as well
 - detecting the installed version in composer 2 is even much simpler
+- if you use pre-install/update events you can check is the version actually changed